4skinSkywalker/EthersModal/README.md

 ## Try it

-Head over to [[TODO]] and try with your MetaMask or Binance Chain wallets.
+Head over to [https://4skinskywalker.github.io/EthersModal/](https://4skinskywalker.github.io/EthersModal/) and try with your MetaMask or Binance Chain wallets.

 ## Getting started